curl/curl/docs/CONTRIBUTE.md

     [whatever-else-by: credit all helpers, finders, doers]
     ---- stop ----

+The first line is a succinct description of the change:

+ - use the imperative, present tense: "change" not "changed" nor "changes"
+ - don't capitalize first letter
+ - no dot (.) at the end

+The `[area]` in the first line can be `http2`, `cookies`, `openssl` or similar.
+There's no fixed list to select from but using the same "area" as other related changes could make sense.

 Don't forget to use commit --author="" if you commit someone else's work, and make sure that you have your own user and email setup correctly in git before you commit